jushutch/swiping_card_deck/README.md

 Constructing a SwipingCardDeck with two cards and two buttons that can be used for swiping.
 Callback functions print out debugging information.
 The parameters minimumVelocity, rotationFactor, swipeThreshold, and swipeAnimationDuration are all optional, but are set to the default values which work well for most use cases.
+The disableDragging parameter is set to false by default, but can be set to true in order to prevent cards from being swiped using the dragging gesture.

 ```dart
 SwipingCardDeck(